wlfcolin/PriorityThreadPoolExecutor/README.en.md

 PriorityFuture<T> submit(Callable<T> task, int priority)
 ```

-After it has been added to the thread pool, the operation method of dynamically adjusting the priority (the effective data of dynamically adjusting the priority will be affected by PriorityThreadPoolExecutor.corePoolSize):
+Use the operation method to dynamically adjusting the priority when it has been added to the thread pool (Dynamic adjustment will not affect the tasks being executed in PriorityThreadPoolExecutor.corePoolSize):
 ``` java
 // PriorityRunnable adjust priority PriorityRunnable.priority(int priority)